J. Jayalalithaa: Early career

-Shankar Giri, the son of the former Indian President V. V. Giri, saw her small role in the English play Tea House of the August Moon and was impressed.
+Shankar Giri, the son of the then Indian Vice-President V. V. Giri, saw her small role in the English play Tea House of the August Moon and was impressed.
 Shankar Giri approached her mother Sandhya and told he wanted to cast her daughter in an English film called The Epistle.
 Sandhya reluctantly agreed with the condition that shooting should be held only during weekends or school holidays.

 Sandhya had acted in the 1964 Tamil film Karnan, produced and directed by Kannada film-maker B. R. Panthulu.
 Jayalalithaa accompanied her mother to a party related to the film and was spotted by Panthulu, who then decided to cast her opposite Kalyan Kumar in the Kannada movie Chinnada Gombe.
 Since Jayalalithaa would be studying for her PUC in two months' time, Sandhya had declined the offer initially.
 Sandhya agreed when he promised to finish all shooting within two months in order not to interfere with her education.
 Jayalalithaa started acting and she was paid ₹3.1 thousand.
 Panthulu kept his promise and completed shooting in six weeks.
 Jayalalithaa had forgotten all about films after acting in her Kannada debut film and had got ready to attend classes at Stella Maris as she had the ambition to be a lawyer.
 But the Kannada debut film became a blockbuster in 1964 and she became a well-known face.

 Meanwhile, Jayalalithaa continued acting in Parthasarathy's plays.
 She played the leading role in plays such as Malathi, The Whole Truth, and the dance drama Kaveri Thanda Kalaiselvi between 1960 and 1966.
 She made her debut as the lead actress in Kannada films while still in school, aged 15, in Chinnada Gombe (1964).
 She also appeared in a dance sequence of a song named "Malligeya Hoovinantha" in the movie Amarashilpi Jakanachari (1964).